mlabuda2/nf-tower-docs/docs/compute-envs/gke.md

 For more details, refer to the [Google documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control).

-### Compute Environment
+## Compute Environment

-1. In a workspace, select **Compute Environments** and then **New Environment**.
+1. In a Tower workspace, select **Compute environments** and then **New environment**.

-2. Enter a descriptive name for this environment, e.g. "Google GKE (europe-west1)".
+2. Enter a descriptive name for this environment, e.g., "Google GKE (europe-west1)".

 3. From the **Provider** drop-down, select **Google GKE**.

 4. From the **Credentials** drop-down, select existing GKE credentials, or add new credentials by selecting the **+** button.
 If you select to use existing credentials, skip to step 7.

-5. Enter a name for the credentials, e.g. "GKE Credentials".
+5. Enter a name for the credentials, e.g., "GKE Credentials".

 6. Enter the **Service account key** for your Google Service account.